- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Smart travel tips from Naples (All Ports) to Palermo
+Smart travel tips from Naples to Palermo

 Check out our blog for more tips and inspiration to help you enjoy your trip to Palermo even more.

-Getting to the ferry ports in Naples (All Ports)
+Getting to the ferry ports in Naples

 Make the most of your time in Palermo

-Palermo is a city in Sicily, Italy, that is full of exciting sights and yummy food!
-One of the best places to visit is the stunning Palermo Cathedral, where you can see amazing architecture and beautiful views from the top.
-Don’t forget to check out the bustling markets, like Ballarò, where you can taste delicious street food like arancini and cannoli!
+Palermo is a vibrant city in Italy that is full of amazing things to see and do!
+One of the best spots to visit is the stunning Palermo Cathedral, with its tall towers and beautiful artwork.
+Don't miss the colorful markets like Ballarò, where you can taste delicious street food like arancini (fried rice balls) and cannoli (sweet cream-filled pastries).
+The beaches near Palermo, like Mondello, are perfect for swimming and sunbathing on golden sand.

-Ferries traveling from Naples (All Ports) to Palermo
+Ferries traveling from Naples to Palermo

 Learn more about ferry options and other ways to get from Naples (All Ports) to Palermo.

-FANTASTIC.
-Grandi Navi Veloci
+SPLENDID Grandi Navi Veloci

-GNV AURORA Grandi Navi Veloci
+GNV BLU Grandi Navi Veloci

-GNV ORION Grandi Navi Veloci
+GNV SIRIO Grandi Navi Veloci